Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

     * It's the basis!
     * `thumbPosition` is in the position of the thumb tip **in the basis of the hand anchor**.
     * `pointP` is in the position of the thumb tip **in the basis of the middle finger tip**.
+-->

+Now we've got `t` (`Clamped`), we can now calculate the point on the line segment which is closest to the thumb tip.

+We'll do that by multiplying `tClamped` by `lineAB`, or in other words by completing the projection formula.
+This will give us the closest point on the line to the thumb tip, in the basis of `lineAB`.

+When you're doing math you really have to make sure to remember the basis of your vectors.
+You'll see why in just a second.

+We can take that position, then figure out its distance to the thumb tip.
+We do this by getting the length of the line from the thumb tip to the closest point on the line.

+In other words (remembering destination - source) `closestPointOnLineToThumb - pointP`!

 ```swift
 class ThrusterSystem : System {